ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

 # Start Ubuntu KVM Guest

+## Overview of this page

+This page will help you verify that your jumpbox is configured properly and then guide you to logging in to the RHEL Host from which you will start your student-assigned KVM standard Ubuntu guest.

+## Verify the student-specific environment variables on your jumpbox

+You will first ensure that two crucial environment variables are set on your jumpbox.
+Under most circumstances, the instructors will have already set these variables for you.
+These variables will enable you to enter all of the commands in this lab without modification- where student-specific information is required in a command, the command will contain environment variables that will be resolved with the student-specific information.

+Environment variables are set in three places:

+1. On your jumpbox.
+In most cases, the instructors will have configured your jumpbox with your student-specific environment variables

+2. You will have a userid on the RHEL host, and this userid has been configured with student-specific environment variables

+3. You will have your own KVM standard guest running Ubuntu, and your guest is also configured with student-specific environment variables

-## Set environment variable for your student ID
+### Set or verify the environment variable on your jumpbox for your student ID

+On your jumpbox, open a terminal window.
+Your terminal window should have a dark background with a green prompt for the font.
+You will use this window to perform work on the RHEL host, but before logging in you will ensure that an environment variable specifying your unique student ID has been set properly.

 Each student has a unique userid assigned to them.
-It may have been set for you already.
+It is likely set for you already.
+In an instructor-led class, your instructors will let you know if this has been set for you already.

 Check this by entering this echo command:

 ``` bash
 echo ${StudentID}
 ```

-???- example "Example output [click to expand me]"
+???- example "Example output for *student02* [click to expand me]"

       ```
       silliman@nat-147 ~ % echo ${StudentID}
       student02

       ```

+If a value starting with _student_ and ending with a two-digit number is returned to you, then your jumpbox has been configured properly and you may scroll down a bit to the section **_Log in to the RHEL 8.5 host_**.

 If no output is returned, set this variable to the userid assigned to you by the instructor.
 E.g., if the instructor assigned you the userid `student00`, enter this command:
     ``` bash